chainy-plugins/fs/README.md

 <!-- DESCRIPTION/ -->

-Chainy plugin that adds the fs utility methods as chainy actions.
+Chainy custom plugin that adds the fs utility methods as chainy actions.

 <!-- /DESCRIPTION -->